Selective inference after convex clustering with $\ell_1$ penalization: Context and objectives

 This problem occurs in several applications.
 For instance, it is well-identified in the analysis of single-cell RNA-seq data (see \cite{Lahnemann2020}) where the genes expression is measured for several cells: we want to test if each gene has a differential expression between two cells clusters, which are determined beforehand with a clustering procedure on the same expression matrix.
 This practical question has motivated numerous recent statistical developments to address this post-clustering testing problem.

-A data splitting strategy has been studied by \cite{zhang2019}, but the assignment of labels (from the clustering of the first sample) to the second sample before the test procedure is not taken into account in the correction.
+A data splitting strategy has been studied by \cite{zhang2019}, where the $n$ observations are split into two samples.
+From the clustering of the first sample, they use a supervised approach to predict labels on the second sample before the test procedure.
+But this assignment is not taken into account in the correction, leading to a possible loss of the type I error control.
 A conditional testing approach has been proposed by \cite{gao2022} for the problem of the difference in mean between two clusters.
-The authors condition by the event ``the two compared clusters are obtained by the random clustering'' and by an additional one, allowing $p$-values to be exactly computed in the case of agglomerative hierarchical clustering.
-This approach has been extended to the test of the difference in mean between two clusters for each fixed variable \cite{Hivert2022}.
-A strategy to aggregate these $p$-values, and another approach using tests of multimodality (without statistical guarantees) are also suggested in \cite{Hivert2022}.
-In the context of single-cell data analysis, a count splitting approach under a Poisson assumption \cite{neufeld2022} and a more flexible Negative Binomial assumption \cite{neufeld2023negative} have recently been proposed.
-In the same line of work, a data thinning strategy is explored in \cite{dharamshi2023generalized,neufeld2023data}, that consists in generating two (or more) independent random matrices that sum to the initial data matrix.
+The authors condition by the event ``the two compared clusters are obtained by the random clustering'' and also by an additional event which is necessary for computational reasons (fixing some elements of the decomposition of Gaussian vectors).
+In particular, their $p$-values can be exactly computed in some cases of agglomerative hierarchical clustering and an extension to k-means clustering is proposed in \cite{chen2023selective} under a stronger conditioning.
+This approach has been extended to the test of the difference in mean between two clusters for each fixed variable \cite{hivert2024post}.
+A strategy to aggregate these $p$-values, and another approach using tests of multimodality (without statistical guarantees) are also suggested in \cite{hivert2024post}.
+In the context of single-cell data analysis, a count splitting approach under a Poisson assumption \cite{neufeld2024inference} and a more flexible Negative Binomial assumption \cite{neufeld2023negative} have recently been proposed.
+Finally, data thinning (or data fission) strategies are explored in \cite{leiner2023data-fission,dharamshi2024generalized,neufeld2024data}: they consist in generating two (or more) independent random datasets in such a way that, by applying a non-random operation (e.g the sum) to them, the initial dataset can be recovered.
 This idea can be applied to various distributions belonging to the exponential family.

 The present contribution takes a different route from the above references and builds on \cite{Lee16}, where a Gaussian linear model is considered, and test procedures are provided, together with associated guarantees post-selection of variables based on the Lasso.
 The nature of the Lasso optimization problem is carefully analyzed in \cite{Lee16}, and conditionally valid test procedures are obtained, based on properties of Gaussian vectors conditioned to polyhedral sets.